 The pump saver will help to protect the system from freezing and mineral deposit.

 Let me list down the steps required in winterizing an electric pressure washer.

-Remove the garden hose from the unit, detach the hose from the gun and the pump, detach the wand from the gun.
+Remove the garden hose from the unit, detach the hose from the gun and the pump, and detach the wand from the gun.

-Trigger the gun to drain out the remaining water, hang the hose to drain any water, or blow it dry.
+Trigger the gun to drain the remaining water, hang the hose to drain any water, or blow it dry.

-Next, turn on the pressure washer again and rock the unit back and forth to remove any remaining water from the system.
+Next, turn on the pressure washer and rock the unit back and forth to remove any remaining water from the system.

 Now, it’s time to add the pump saver to protect the unit from freezing.
 Attach the pump saver directly to the water inlet.

 Depending on the type of pump saver, either squeeze the bottle (for the non-pressurized type) or push the bottle’s cap (for the pressurized type) to apply it.
 Continue applying until the fluid starts to exit from the pump outlet.

 Store the unit in a clean and dry place after covering it with a pressure washer cover.
 When storing, make sure to wound all cords and hoses to avoid kinking.

 This is how you should winterize the electric pressure washer following some easy steps.